Researching Kent Ancestors

 Bromley Local Studies & Archives Section holds records of more than 20 Anglican churches, including registers from the 16th century.
 Most have been microfilmed to c.1900 and can also be consulted at LDS Family History Centres (see www.familysearch.org for the Family History Library catalogue).

 The Borough of Bromley Local Studies & Archives Section also holds records relating to the Bromley poor law union, census returns, Kent directories, newspapers, businesses, landed estates, schools, societies and charities, individuals, Tithe maps and apportionments.
-The catalogue is available online at:

-Charlton St. Paul or Old Charlton lies in the current borough of Greenwich and had formerly been in the diocese of Southwark.
+Charlton St. Paul, or Old Charlton, lies in the current borough of Greenwich and had formerly been in the diocese of Southwark.
 In 1908 it was reunited with a former parish of St. Luke and was then known as Charlton St. Luke with Holy Trinity.
 The oldest surviving registers date from 1901 and the church was in use until it was bombed during 1940.
 Following the Second World War the church was demolished and never re-instituted.
 The record office for Charlton is the London Metroplitan Archives - see URL following below under Woolwich.

 The Borough of Dartford comprises the town of Dartford and eight surrounding parishes of Stone, Bean, Darenth, Longfield and New Barn, Southfleet, Sutton-at-Hone and Hawley, Swanscombe and Greenhithe, and Wilmington.
 Cemetery records for Dartford are held by Dartford Borough Council.
 Medway Council has been appointed by the Bishop of Rochester as a diocesan record office to hold records of Anglican parishes in the borough of Dartford including the registers for Darenth, Dartford, Longfield, Southfleet, Sutton-at-Hone, Swanscombe, Greenhithe and Wilmington.
 Those may be accessed freely online at: